 Kia Niro PHEV reliability & problems

-Owners praised the car’s infotainment system (which itself ranked first for user-friendliness), interior, seats, comfortable ride and safety features.
+The Kia Niro has been a very strong contender in the Driver Power owner survey for several years, coming in 15th out of 75 on the list of the best new cars to own.
+Meanwhile, the Kia brand itself finished in 2nd out of 29 manufacturers.
+Owners praised the car’s infotainment system, interior, seats, comfortable ride and safety features.
 Only the boot – which some owners thought a bit small – and performance didn’t quite come up to some owners’ expectations.
-Kia as a brand also performed very well in the same survey.

 They include autonomous emergency braking (which can automatically apply the brakes to avoid a collision), adaptive cruise control (which maintains a safe distance from the car in front), lane-departure warning and lane-keeping assistance (which automatically steers you back into your lane if the car starts to wander).

 A 2019 upgrade added stop-and-go functionality to the Niro PHEV's adaptive cruise control; it can now bring the Niro to a stop if traffic slows to a halt, and then get the car back up to speed when the car in front moves off.
 Lane-following assistance has also been added.
 This tracks vehicles in front of you in traffic and detects road markings to keep the Niro in its lane on the motorway, operating between zero and 81mph.

 In This Review

 - 1VerdictIt's not the most inspiring car to drive, but the excellent fuel economy and a decent electric range make the Kia Niro PHEV plug-in hybrid family SUV worth a look

 - 2Range, MPG, CO2 & chargingThe Kia Niro PHEV gives you useful extra electric-only range over the hybrid version – but at a price

 - 3Running costs & insuranceThe Niro PHEV is one of the more expensive models in the Kia range, but will have very low running costs for some people